 You should expect to spend 1.5 to 2 hours at the office during your first session.
 You will need to fill out paperwork regarding your present medical condition as well as past medical history.
-The Joyce Wellness Team will discuss different aspects of physical and emotional health, will do diet and lifestyle consulting, as well as perform any necessary physical exams.
+Megan Joyce will discuss different aspects of physical and emotional health, will do diet and lifestyle consulting, as well as perform any necessary physical exams.
 After a thorough health evaluation is completed, you will receive an acupuncture session that lasts about 25- 30 minutes.

 How many sessions will I need?

 The number of treatments will vary from person to person.
 Once the initial evaluation has been completed, Megan will be able to make a recommendation for number of sessions necessary for you to reach your specific healthcare goals.
 Some people will experience immediate relief from one session, whereas others will require months of treatment before achieving health goals such as a desired pregnancy.
 Acupuncture is synergistic, meaning that the treatments will build on one another to produce greater results over time.
 Like diet and exercise, acupuncture is most effective when done regularly as part of a health and wellness plan.